Krzysztofe/godziny/README.md

 * Build the Docker image: **docker-compose build**
 * Start the app: **docker-compose up**
 * The app will be available at: http://localhost:3000/godziny
+* Application is connected to a production <a href = "https://github.com/Krzysztofe/godziny-server">express server --></a> with CORS enabled for all origins (*), allowing requests from any frontend URL.
 * Docker Structure:
   - **Dockerfile** – defines how to build the image using Node.js
   - **docker-compose.yaml** – configures services and port mapping